mburr-salesforce/lwr-recipes/packages/routing-extended-metadata/README.md

 ### Configuration

 The only configuration for this app is the location of the modules directory and the configuration of two server-side routes so the routes can be loaded by both the client and the server.
+Learn more in [Configure a LWR Project](../../doc/config.md).

 ```json
 {